 Can I see the Belle Vue material?

-To get an idea of the Belle Vue holdings, you can visit the National Archives portal Discovery, go to ‘Advanced Search’, and select Chetham’s Library as the repository, putting ‘Belle Vue’ into the subject line.
-If you already have an idea of the sort of thing you are looking for, you can email the librarian or the archivist who will be able to help you find what you need.
+If you want to explore detailed cataloguing for the Belle Vue archive, you can visit the National Archives portal Discovery, go to ‘Advanced Search’, and select Chetham’s Library as the repository, putting ‘Belle Vue’ into the subject line.